 Today the largest populations are found in the Hula Nature Reserve and Alexander Stream National Park, and with an estimated few dozen individuals in each of those habitats.
 The western part of the Alexander Stream is considered the main nesting site in Israel for Nile softshell turtles; dozens of nests can be seen there in the breeding season.

 As you go over the bridge, you will see a coffee shop.
-And here are also where the trails begin.
-You can see the Israel National trail marking (on the tree to the left) in the following photo.
+And here is also where the trails begin.
+The following photo shows the Israel National trail marking (on the tree to the left).
 If you follow it, it will lead you to Hirbat Samara and Beit Yanai Beach.

 Summary

 Turtle Bridge at Alexander River is a lovely place.
 You can make a short visit to see and show your kids the softshell turtles.
-Moreover, you can make a picnic there, or start hiking.
-But since it is a popular place during the weekends, I would recommend arriving early.
+Moreover, you can have a picnic there or start hiking.
+But since it is a popular weekend place, I recommend arriving early.

 Have you ever visited the Turtle Bridge?
 Tell us about your experience in the comments below.